4 High-risk Factors of Road Worker Construction Injuries in New Jersey

 - Safety standards.
 Many highway construction projects are overseen by independent contractors, some of which may be tempted to cut corners by compromising safety measures, or failing to meet state and federal safety regulations.

 If you were injured while working for a construction company in New Jersey, you will likely face weeks or months of recuperation, during which you will be unable to work.
-Whether your accident was caused by a driver, company negligence, or faulty construction equipment, our Morristown construction accident attorneys can help you get the compensation you deserve.
+Whether your accident was caused by a driver, company negligence, or faulty construction equipment, our Morristown law firm can help you get the compensation you deserve.

-Call Manfred F. Ricciardelli, Jr. today at (877) 360-0183 to begin your FREE, one-on-one consultation, or click the link above to download our FREE electronic book, What the Injured Worker Needs to Know: Your Workers Comp Guide.
+Call Manfred F. Ricciardelli, Jr. today at (877) 360-0183 for your FREE, one-on-one consultation, or click the link above to download our FREE electronic book, What the Injured Worker Needs to Know: Your Workers Comp Guide.

 Post a comment